-The pain of any kind is always troublesome, especially if it ranges between the mild-to-severe category.
+Pain of any kind is always troublesome, especially if it ranges between the mild-to-severe category.
 One such example of pain that can be quite intolerable is a toothache.
-Throbbing pain in the tooth or gum area that is enough to make you feel uncomfortable doing routine stuff.
+Throbbing pain in the tooth or gum area is enough to make you feel uncomfortable doing routine stuff.
 Well, the good news is that you don’t need to stay in discomfort.
 Dr. Sahakyan, the expert dentist in Glendale shares a few tips for faster relief from toothache.

 How to Deal with Toothache?

 You might experience slight pain in the tooth or gums once in a while.
 It may be easier to ignore it until it takes a ‘throbbing’ form.
-However, the rule is never to overlook the slightest reference of pain.
+However, the rule is never to overlook the slightest reference to pain.
 This is because without knowing the actual reason for pain, you wouldn’t be able to prevent it from worsening.

 However, before you can go and see the dentist, here are some quick tips to help you find fast relief from throbbing pain:

 - Cold compress it – This method generally always works in any kind of pain or inflammation.
 Even in the case of toothache, there might be signs of swelling that needs to be reduced or controlled.
 Apply a cold compress using an ice pack or a bag of frozen vegetables on the affected area for at least 10 minutes.
 Cold compress would help bring the swelling down.
-Use a towel over the ice, not to cause a skin burn.
+Use a towel over the ice, so as not to cause a skin burn.

 - Take a painkiller – Your Glendale dentist might prescribe an anti-inflammatory medication to give you immediate relief.
 This is when the pain becomes difficult to bear or your dentist is unavailable until the next visit.
 In this case, you may choose to take a painkiller, though on the recommendation of your dentist.